Omar Brown (safety)

 Omar Brown (born October 10, 2000) is an American professional football safety.
-He played college football for the Northern Iowa Panthers and Nebraska Cornhuskers.
+He played college football for the Northern Iowa Panthers and Nebraska Cornhuskers and was signed by the Denver Broncos as an undrafted free agent in 2024.
+He has also played for the Green Bay Packers.

 Early life

 Brown attended Minneapolis North High School in Minneapolis, Minnesota, and committed to play college football for the Northern Iowa Panthers.

 College career

 Northern Iowa

 In three years with the Panthers from 2019 to 2021, Brown appeared in 29 games, starting in all of them, where he notched 140 tackles and eight interceptions.
 He racked up multiple accolades, being named the 2019 FCS Defensive Freshman of the Year and an FCS All-American.
 After the conclusion of the 2021 season, Brown entered his name into the NCAA transfer portal.

 Nebraska

 Brown transferred to play for the Nebraska Cornhuskers.
 In two years at Nebraska in 2022 and 2023, he appeared in 23 games, where he totaled 56 tackles, three pass deflections, an interception, a fumble recovery, and two forced fumbles.